How to set-up a Ruby and Elixir dev environment on macOS

 asdf list-all ruby

-Then install the versions you want with the following, just replace 2.7.2 and 3.0.0 with which versions you need:
+Then install the versions you want with the following just do the following for whichever versions you require:

 asdf install ruby 2.7.2